 JAC studios + Jason Bruges & No Parking

 One of the main goals of the Wadden Sea Centre is to create awareness and understanding of the marshland and the sea, and the architecture accentuates this goal by being in harmony with the vast, horizontal landscape of the marsh.
 With an exhibition space, teaching and research facilities, cafe and a shop, the centre promotes the natural wildlife of the park for visitors from all over the world.
-Also the centre is the entry point for guided tours to the Wadden Sea, with careful information on wildlife and tide dynamics.
+Also, the centre is the entry point for guided tours of the Wadden Sea, supplying careful information on wildlife and tide dynamics.
 The idea behind the teaching environment is that knowledge is gained through experience, and college classes, schools and kindergartens learn about the fauna, flora and the geomorphologic features of the landscape through biology and geography exercises.

 Sign up for updates